top of page

 Casey Catherine Moore, PhD

-Casey Catherine Moore is a multi-disabled, bipolar, bisexual writer, educator, and activist.
+Casey Catherine Moore is a bipolar, bisexual writer, writing coach, and educator.
 She holds a Ph.D. in Comparative Literature from the University of South Carolina with a focus on Latin poetry, invective, and gender studies.
-Her writing centers dis/ability and mental health, gender and sexuality, LGBTQ+ rights, educational equity, and other social justice issues.
+Her writing centers dis/ability and mental health, gender and sexuality, LGBTQIA+ rights, educational equity, and other social justice issues.

-Casey hosts open mics at Busboys and Poets Brookland location, and her performance credits include The Kennedy Center, Busboys & Poets, The Nail Salon, Capturing Fire, Poetry Out Loud, Comedy Bonfyre, the 2022 March for Medicare for All Rally in Washington, DC, and Mind Gravy Poetry and Simple Gifts, both in Columbia, SC.
-Casey is the co-producer and co-host of Homo Stanzas with Regie Cabico.
-This LGBTQ+ spoken word series includes curated showcases of comedy and poetry, slam competitions, and open mics.
+Casey hosts open mics at Busboys and Poets’ Brookland location.
+Her performance credits include The Kennedy Center, Busboys & Poets, The Nail Salon, Capturing Fire, Poetry Out Loud, Comedy Bonfyre, the 2022 March for Medicare for All Rally in Washington, DC, and Mind Gravy Poetry and Simple Gifts, both in Columbia, SC.
+Casey is the founder and co-host of the queer and neurodivergent open mic Electric Euphoria, held at As You Are, and she is also the co-producer and co-host of Homo Stanzas with Regie Cabico, an LGBTQIA+ spoken word series that includes curated showcases of comedy and poetry, slam competitions, and open mics.

-In her fifteen-year career in formal education, Casey taught writing, literature, and ancient languages at both the collegiate and high school levels.
+In her sixteen-year career in formal education, Casey taught writing, literature, and ancient languages at both the collegiate and high school levels.
 She is now a Teaching Artist with organizations including Day Eight, Rock the Hill, and Story Tapestries.
-She teaches with Georgetown University’s School of Continuing Studies and works with DC’s older adult population with organizations like Arts for the Aging and Iona Senior Services.
-Casey also works with homeschooled students in independent studies in independent writing or group meetings on topics curated with parents.
+Casey teaches at Georgetown University’s School of Continuing Studies and works with DC’s older adult population through organizations like Arts for the Aging and Iona Senior Services.
+Casey also works with homeschooled students in independent studies in writing, college admission essays, or group meetings on topics curated with parents.

 Casey has worked with many student populations in Florida, South Carolina, and Washington, DC.
-She is an expert in restorative justice, trauma-informed teaching, differentiation, and expressive arts therapy.
+She has an extensive background in restorative justice, trauma-informed teaching, differentiation, and expressive arts therapy.
 In addition to her classroom work, Casey was a volunteer arbitrator for the Lexington County Juvenile Arbitration Program in South Carolina.
-She used creative arts, writing, intersectional work, and connected community resources to support youth who had broken laws to repair community harm in a restorative way.
+She used creative arts, writing, intersectional work, and connected community resources to support youth who had broken laws and repair community harm in a restorative way.

-Casey’s teaching and writing are advocacy; she uses her background in theory and commitment to activism and justice to teach with an intersectional lens that values difference, incorporates real-world issues, and promotes equity.
+Casey’s teaching and writing are advocacy; she uses her background in theory and commitment to creative thinking to teach in an adaptable way that values difference, promotes equity, and incorporates real-world issues.

 bottom of page